OpenFuturePlatform/open-api-jvm-sdk/README.md

 ### Event

-Each event has field `type` which define event type
+Each event has field `type` which define an event type

 #### Activate scaffold event